-Dr James Thornton is Lecturer in Law at Nottingham Law School.
+Dr James Thornton is a Lecturer in Law at Nottingham Law School.
 His chief area of interest is criminal law, which he teaches on the undergraduate LLB and postgraduate GDL programs.
-He carries out research projects on criminal law and criminal justice issues and supervises undergraduate and postgraduate research projects in his areas of interest.
+He carries out research projects on criminal law and criminal justice issues and supervises undergraduate and postgraduate research projects.

 James read Law as an undergraduate at the University of Southampton, graduating with 1st class honours.
 He was then awarded a Vice Chancellor’s Scholarship in order to research his PhD.
 Whilst researching his PhD, he was a Research Assistant for criminal justice and medical law projects, taught criminal law and equity & trusts, and jointly ran Southampton Law School’s successful housing and employment pro bono legal advice service.

-James’ research interests are in criminal law and criminal justice – particularly (given his pro bono experience) focused on access to justice.
-His PhD examined the impact of cutting criminal legal aid fees on the work of defence lawyers.
-He is conducting similar further research in this area, focused on those representing themselves in the criminal courts without a lawyer.
+James’ research interests are in criminal law and criminal justice - especially (given his pro bono experience) issues of access to justice.
+He focuses on the impact of law and legal policy changes on the work and experiences of people in the justice system - mainly through empirical methods, such as interviews and focus groups.
+His PhD examined the impact of cutting criminal legal aid fees on the work of defence lawyers and he is conducting similar further research in this area.

 - Public sector